prechelt/typecheck-decorator/README.md

 There are essentially only two cases where execution time might become a real issue:
-- A non-trivial annotation on a trivial function that is being called very frequently in a tight loop.
+- An annotation on a trivial function that is being called frequently in a tight loop.
-- Checking the types of every element of a large data structure many times, although only few of those elements will actually be accessed.
+- Checking the types of every element of a large data structure, when only few of those elements will actually be accessed.

 Limitations